-Overall capture ratio: Is upside divided by downside capture.
+Overall capture ratio: Upside is divided by downside capture.
 Greater than 100% (or 1) is generally better.

 Source: Capital Group.
-As of December 31, 2022.
+As of December 31, 2023.
 Funds without a 20-year history were excluded from analysis.
-Please see the table in the appendix for a list of the indexes used for comparison with each fund.
+Please refer to the table in the appendix for a list of the indexes used for comparison with each fund.